jprotzman/signalk-venus-tanks-plugin/README.md

 # pdjr-skplugin-venus-tanks

-Inject Signal K tank data onto the host system D-Bus.
+This plugin should only be used on Signal K servers running on Venus OS.

-__pdjr-skplugin-venus-tanks__ is a plugin for Signal K servers running on Venus OS.
+__pdjr-skplugin-venus-tanks__ represents Signal K tanks as D-Bus services, injecting tank data from Signal K into Venus OS and enabling its display on the Venus GUI.

-The plugin was designed as a work-around for Venus' broken handling of CAN-connected multi-channel tank monitoring devices (like the Maretron FPM100 and the Garnet SeeLevel), but, it will, of course, operate with Signal K tank data from any source.
+This is useful because it provides a work-around for Venus' broken native support for CAN connected multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.

-__pdjr-skplugin-venus-tanks__ creates a D-Bus service for user-selected Signal K tanks and echoes tank updates to the associated service, making the tank data available for *inter-alia* rendering in the Venus GUI.
+Although designed to address Venus' problem with multi-channel tank sensors, the project will, of course, inject any Signal K tank data into Venus and so make it available to devices like the CCGX.

 The plugin borrows GUI enhancements from Kevin Windrem's [tank repeater](https://github.com/kwindrem/SeeLevel-N2K-Victron-VenusOS)